-Your DSS advisor will provide a form addressed to each instructor that details the accommodation plan.
+Your DSS counselor will provide a form, which can be used to inform your instructor of your disability.
 After you and your DSS representative have discussed possible accommodations that are appropriate for your disability, the DSS representative will make a preliminary determination regarding the accommodations to be provided and an Accommodation Request Form will be prepared.
-You will be given a copy to deliver to each of your instructors either in person or via email.
+You will be given a copy to take to each of your instructors.